- Location: Rhode Island

 NOTE: For your protection, the RI DMV recommends using registered mail with a return receipt request.
 Also, keep your plate cancellation receipt to protect yourself against any future property tax claims.

 You can keep your plates after you sell your used car if you want to transfer them to another vehicle you own.
-You have 48 hours from the date on the bill of sale to complete any required title and registration transactions.

 Otherwise, you can cancel and return the plates using the address above or at any DMV branch location.